-In addition to practica required at the PSC for the student's second and fourth years in the program, the students have an option of an in-house practicum or external practicum experience in the third year.
+In addition to practica required at the PSC for the student's second and fourth years in the program, the students engage in a third year external practicum experience (externship).
 Many sites for the external practicum during the student's third year are available in the surrounding community, including community mental health centers, schools, medical centers, and other specialized clinical centers.
 Students are expected to work with their mentors and the Director of Clinical Training to plan and select external practica.
 New practicum sites can and have been developed in response to changing circumstances in the field and student interests (e.g., neuropsychology, treatment of veterans and their families).
+If an external practicum is not available to the student for any reason, they may request an in-house practicum for third year.